 Many people have questions about the Jones Act status of oil rigs, dredges, and MODU, to name a few.
-If there is question as to whether or not a vessel classifies as a Jones Act vessel, it would be best to consult a legal professional who is experienced in the maritime industry.
+If there is question as to whether or not a vessel classifies as a Jones Act vessel, it would be best to consult a seasoned maritime attorney.

 Jones Act vessels must be registered in the U.S. Our laws require that crewmembers be American citizens or legal aliens.
 Cabotage laws, what the Jones Act falls under, requires also that the ships must be built and owned by the United States in order to qualify as a Jones Act vessel.
 They must all be registered under the American flag.